hosseinmoein/DataFrame/README.md

 This is a C++ statistical library that provides an interface similar to Pandas package in Python.<BR>
 <B>A DataFrame can have one index column and many data columns of any built-in or user-defined type</B>.<BR>
 You could slice the data in many different ways.
 You could join, merge, group-by the data.
 You could run various statistical, summarization and ML algorithms on the data.
 You could add your custom algorithms easily.
 You could multi-column sort, custom pick and delete the data.
 And more …<BR>
+DataFrame also includes a large collection of analytical routines in form of visitors -- see documentation below.
+These are from basic stats such as <I>Mean, Std Deviation, Return, …</I> to more involved analysis such as <I>Affinity Propagation, Polynomial Fit, Hurst Exponent, …</I> -- See documentation below for a complete list with code samples, and how you can add your custom algorithms.<BR>

 <B>I have followed a few principles in this library:</B><BR>